• Skip to main content

 1. Seizing of door locks

-Your door locks can seize during cold seasons.
-Thanks to the cold air.
+Your door locks can seize during cold seasons due to the cold air, making door lock maintenance essential.
 This leads to locking contraction.
-When your lock contracts, it becomes difficult for the keys to function properly and thus prevents you from using the lock.
+When your lock contracts, it becomes difficult for the keys to function properly, thus preventing you from using the lock effectively.

 2. Freezing of door locks